-Shareholders will be asked to consider, and, if thought fit, pass resolutions 1 to 13 which will be proposed as ordinary resolutions, and resolutions 14 to 16 which will be proposed as special resolutions.
+Shareholders will be asked to consider, and, if thought fit, pass resolutions 1 to 12 which will be proposed as ordinary resolutions, and resolutions 13 to 15 which will be proposed as special resolutions.

-- That the Report and Accounts for the year to 30 April 2024 be received. - 2.
-That the Directors' Remuneration Report for the year to 30 April 2024 be approved. - 3.
-That the Dividend Policy of the Company as set out in the Annual Report be approved. - That Iain Ferguson, who retires from office annually, be re-elected as a Director. - 5.
-That Gordon Neilly, who retires from office annually, be re-elected as a Director. - That Paul Read, who retires from office annually, be re-elected as a Director. - That Jean Sharp, who retires from office annually, be re-elected as a Director. - 8.
-That Mandy Clements, who retires from office annually, be re-elected as a Director. - 9.
-That Robbie Robertson, who retires from office annually, be re-elected as a Director. - 10.
-That Jennifer Thomas be elected as a Director. - 11.
-That PricewaterhouseCoopers LLP be reappointed as Auditors and that the Directors be authorised to determine their remuneration. - 12.
-To increase the aggregate limit on Directors' remuneration from £302,500 to £332,750 per annum. - 13.
-Authority to allot Ordinary shares grant rights to subscribe for or to convert any security into shares in the Company ('Securities') provided that such authority shall be limited to the allotment of shares and the grant of rights in respect of shares with an aggregate nominal value of up to £9,820,130 (being approximately 20% of the nominal value of the issued share capital of the Company as at 17 June 2024), such authority to expire at the conclusion of the next Annual General Meeting of the Company after the passing of this resolution or on the expiry of 15 months from the passing of this resolution, whichever is the earlier, unless previously revoked, varied or extended by the Company in a general meeting, save that the Company may at any time prior to the expiry of this authority make an offer or enter into an agreement which would or might require Securities to be allotted or granted after the expiry of such authority and the Directors shall be entitled to allot or grant Securities in pursuance of such an offer or agreement as if such authority had not expired.
+- 1. That the Report and Accounts for the year to 30 April 2025 be received and adopted. - 2.
+That the Directors' Remuneration Report for the year to 30 April 2025 be received, adopted and approved. - 3.
+That the Dividend Policy of the Company as set out in the Annual Report be approved. - 4.
+That Iain Ferguson, who retires from office annually, be re-elected as a Director. - 5.
+That Gordon Neilly, who retires from office annually, be re-elected as a Director. - 6.
+That Paul Read, who retires from office annually, be re-elected as a Director. - 7.
+That Mandy Clements, who retires from office annually, be re-elected as a Director. - 8.
+That Robbie Robertson, who retires from office annually, be re-elected as a Director. - That Jennifer Thomas, who retires from office annually, be re-elected as a Director.

+- 10. That PricewaterhouseCoopers LLP be reappointed as Auditors to hold office from the conclusion of this Annual General Meeting until the conclusion of the next Annual General Meeting, and that the Directors be authorised to determine their remuneration. - 11.
+To increase the aggregate limit on Directors' remuneration from £332,750 to £366,000 per annum. - 12.
+Authority to allot Ordinary shares

+That, in substitution for any existing authority, but without prejudice to the exercise of any such authority prior to the date hereof, the Directors of the Company be and they are hereby generally and unconditionally authorised in accordance with Section 551 of the Companies Act 2006 (the 'Act') to exercise all the powers of the Company to allot shares in the Company and to grant rights to subscribe for or to convert any security into shares in the Company ('Securities') provided that such authority shall be limited to the allotment of shares and the grant of rights in respect of shares with an aggregate nominal value of up to £7,901,809 (being approximately 20% of the nominal value of the issued share capital of the Company (excluding Treasury shares) as at 16 June 2025), such authority to expire at the conclusion of the next Annual General Meeting of the Company after the passing of this resolution or on the expiry of 15 months from the passing of this resolution, whichever is the earlier, unless previously revoked, varied or extended by the Company in a general meeting, save that the Company may at any time prior to the expiry of this authority make an offer or enter into an agreement which would or might require Securities to be allotted or granted after the expiry of such authority and the Directors shall be entitled to allot or grant Securities in pursuance of such an offer or agreement as if such authority had not expired.